Arackulele/GrimoraMod/README.md

 ### 3D Models

-- Pink (Pink#6999) for making the Boss Skull Models , currently working on a full crypt 3D Model, etc
+- Pinks8n (Pink#5387) for making the Boss Skull Models , currently working on a full crypt 3D Model, etc

 - Catboy Stinkbug (Catboy Stinkbug#4099) for the Board Skull 3D Models and Wilted Clover Model